srm985/axure-redline-tool/README.md

 #### Version 1.1.2

 * Build scripts have been ported from Grunt to Gulp.
-Additional buld options are now available and the code injection has been improved.
+Additional build options are now available and the code injection has been improved.